GSA/digitalgov.gov/content/news/2015/08/2015-08-31-search-creating-a-good-multilingual-search-experience.md

 slug: search-creating-a-good-multilingual-search-experience
 date: 2015-08-31 11:10:46 -0400
 title: "Search, Buscar, Поиск, جستجو, Cari: Creating a Good, Multilingual Search Experience"
-summary: "Government agencies across the United States publish content in a growing number of languages to do the business of the country.
-In 2015, DigitalGov Search dramatically expanded support for languages on our search results page, expanding from just English and Spanish to support 68 different languages."
+summary: "In 2015, DigitalGov Search dramatically expanded support for languages on our search results page, expanding from just English and Spanish to support 68 different languages."

 authors:
   - dmccleskey